Pachyphytum glutinicaule Moran

 Fertilizing: Apply fertilizer to promote healthy growth, including flower production.
 Fertilize only during the growing season.
 A water-soluble fertilizer diluted to half the recommended strength is suitable and commonly used.

-Repotting: P. glutinicaule do not need frequent repotting.
+Repotting: P. glutinicaule does not need frequent repotting.
 However, when your plant outgrows its pot, repotting in a new container with a fresh potting mix will encourage new growth.
 Repot in a pot slightly larger than the old one.
 Give the plant a week or so to readjust before you water it.

 Propagation: The easiest way to propagate P. glutinicaule is through stem cuttings.
 It is also easily propagated from leaves and seeds.
 Even a leaf that drops off will root below the parent plant and produce a new plant.
 Take cuttings in spring.
 The best time to sow the seeds is in spring and summer.